 Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 16-7.
 Panel Holdown Purpose: Transfer of vertical uplift load from panel to concrete.
-Description: Panel bearing on concrete is connected to concrete with holdown.
-Panel is connected to holdown with partially-threaded screws.
-Holdown is connected to concrete with post-installed anchors.
-Notes: Capacity of connection is dependent on the screw capacity, anchor capacity, or manufacturer's literature.
+Description: Panel bearing on concrete connected to concrete with holdown.
+Panel connected to holdown with partially-threaded screws.
+Holdown connected to concrete with post-installed anchors.
+Notes: Capacity of connection dependent on screw capacity, anchor capacity, or manufacturer's literature.
 Connection may also use embed instead of post-installed anchors in concrete.
 Refer to other details in this table for gravity load transfer along length of panel to concrete connection.
 In high-seismic zones, horizontal screws will result in a more ductile connection.
 Proprietary options exist.
-Potential suppliers include Simpson Strong-Tie, Rothoblaas, and MiTek.
 2 or 3 Medium - high \$\$-\$\$\$ Moderate Easy Level III 16-8.
 Panel Holdown with Rod System Purpose: Transfer of vertical uplift load from panel to concrete.
 Description: Panel bearing on concrete is connected to concrete with embed with welded threaded stud above.
 Rod systems consists of anchor rod embedded in concrete and oversized plate and nut used to connect panel to rod at notch in panel.
-Notes: Capacity of connection is dependent on parallel to grain capacity of panel at oversized washer or shear capacity of the panel.
+Notes: Capacity of connection dependent on parallel-to-grain capacity of panel at oversized washer or shear capacity of panel.
 Connection may also use post-installed or cast-in anchor instead of embed in concrete.
 Refer to other details in this table for gravity load transfer along length of panel to concrete connection.
-2 Medium - high \$\$ Advanced Easy Level II
+2 Medium - high \$\$ Advanced Easy LevelII

-Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 16-9.
+Connection Type Image Designer Notes Class Load Cost Const Inspect Fire 16-9.
 Panel Holdown with Multi-Story Rod System Purpose: Transfer of vertical uplift load from panel to concrete.
 Description: Panel bearing on concrete is connected to concrete with embed with welded threaded stud above.
-Rod system consists of full-height anchor rod at notch in the side of the panel with oversized plates and couplers as necessary to connect panel to rod.
-Notes: Capacity of connection is dependent on parallel-to-grain capacity of panel at oversized washer or shear capacity of the panel.
+Rod system consists of full-height anchor rod at notch in side of panel with oversized plates and couplers as necessary to connect panel to rod.
+Notes: Capacity of connection dependent on parallel-to-grain capacity of panel at oversized washer or shear capacity of panel.
 Designer should consider wood shrinkage in final connection condition.
 Refer to other details in this table for gravity load transfer along length of panel to concrete connection.
-2 Medium - high \$\$ Advanced Easy Level II 16-10.
-Panel Holdown with Proprietary Connection System Purpose: Transfer of vertical uplift load at panel end from panel to concrete.
+2 Medium - high \$\$ Advanced Easy Level II Panel Holdown with Proprietary Connection System Purpose: Transfer of vertical uplift load at panel end from panel to concrete.
 Can also transfer in-plane loads from the panel to concrete.
 Description: Panel bears on concrete with notch at panel corner for connection system.
-One portion of connection system is shop-installed on panel and attached with partially threaded screws.
+One portion of connection system is shop-installed on panel and attached with partially-threaded screws.
 Second portion of connection is installed on site and attached to concrete with post-installed anchors.
 Connection is completed with bolts through both portions of connection system.
-Notes: Capacity of connection is dependent on the manufacturer's literature.
+Notes: Capacity of connection is dependent on manufacturer's literature.
 Coordination with supplier required prior to fabrication to facilitate shop installation of connector.
 All fasteners in system are as specified by system manufacturer.
-Base of wood wall panel requires added separation material to reduce the likelihood of moisture wicking into the panel.
+Base of wood wall panel requires added separation material to reduce likelihood of moisture wicking into panel.
 This material may also assist in correcting imperfections at top of concrete.
 Refer to other details in this table for gravity load transfer along length of panel to concrete connection.
-Potential suppliers include Rothoblaas.
 Other Applications: Table 14: Mass Timber Wall Panel to Mass Timber Wall Panel 3 Medium \$\$\$\$ Advanced Easy Level III